goetas/twital/doc/templates.rst

     </t:extends>

-The :doc:`t:extends<tags/extends>` node  tells the template engine that this template "extends" another template.
-When the template system evaluates this template, first it locates the parent.
-The extends tag should be the first tag in the template.
+The :doc:`t:extends<tags/extends>` node tells the template engine that the template "extends" another template.
+When the template system evaluates the template, it first locates the parent.

+The `extends` tag should be the first tag in the template.

-Note that since the child template doesn't define the ``footer`` block, the value from the parent template is used instead.
+Note that, since the child template does not define the ``footer`` block, the value from the parent template is used instead.

-To render the contents of the parent block by using the `parent <http://twig.sensiolabs.org/doc/functions/parent.html>`__ Twig function.
+To render the contents of the parent block, use the `parent <http://twig.sensiolabs.org/doc/functions/parent.html>`__ Twig function.
-This gives back the results of the parent block:
+The following template gives back the results of the parent block:

 .. code-block:: xml+jinja